Last Updated on

 Lakshmi Narayana Swamy Temple Vepanjeri

-Another interesting sight is a 21 feet tall statue near the temple.
+Another interesting sight is a 21 feet tall statue near the Vepanjeri Temple.
 It was carved in a single stone portraying 10 incarnations of Lord Maha Vishnu.

 History of Lakshmi Narayana Swamy Temple Vepanjeri:

-In the year 1780, Kumandu Srinivasa Iyangar helped to renovate the temple.
+In the year 1780, Kumandu Srinivasa Iyengar helped to renovate the temple.
 Later he surrendered his complete property to the temple in order to support Nithya Kainkaryam and Abhishekam.

-In 1986 temple get again renovate, from then Abhishekam, Nithya Kainkaryams, Brahmotsava is reorganizing at regular intervals.
+In 1986 Lakshmi Narayana Swamy Temple Vepanjeri get again renovate, from then Abhishekam, Nithya Kainkaryams, Brahmotsava is reorganizing at regular intervals.

 Lakshmi Narayana Swamy Temple Timings: